2020 Iowa Democratic presidential caucuses

 The official result and calculation of pledged national convention delegates was delayed until six days after the election due to the need for a correction of reported results from 3.1% (55) of the precincts.
 Buttigieg and Sanders then requested a partial recanvass for 8.1% of the official result, which resulted in Buttigieg's lead over Sanders narrowing to 0.08 SDEs.
 A final recount for 63 of the recanvassed precincts (3.6% of all results) was requested by both campaigns on February 19.
 Two days later, the Iowa Democratic Party announced that it had accepted recount requests for 23 precincts (1.3% of all results).
 The recounts took place from February 25 to February 27, with the Iowa Democratic Party announcing the results of the recounts on February 27, 2020.
 The results were certified by the state committee on February 29.
 The Associated Press at that point still refused to call a winner due to too many discrepancies in the precinct vote records, though they acknowledged the official results in their delegate count, and Sanders challenged the results after certification before the DNC Rules and Bylaws Committee, but there were no media reports about the outcome of that challenge.

 Despite his underperformance, Joe Biden would go on to win the nomination, becoming the first Democratic candidate to do so without winning Iowa since Bill Clinton in 1992.
 Additionally, with Biden defeating incumbent president Donald Trump in the general election, he became the first candidate to do so without finishing in the top 3 in Iowa since the inception of the caucuses in 1972.
+The vote counting issues led to Iowa being stripped of their first in the nation position for 2024.

 Procedure

 As the event was a closed caucus, only Iowans registered as Democrats could vote.
 However, Iowans who did not register as Democrats before the caucus day could still register as such on caucus night itself at their designated precinct, thereby gaining full voting rights at the event.
-The votes are cast by physically standing in a section of the caucus site corresponding to the preferred candidate.
+The votes were cast by physically standing in a section of the caucus site corresponding to the preferred candidate.
 Proxy voting or absentee voting (i.e. by mail or through participation in a preceding "virtual caucus") was not allowed.

 1,678 Iowa precinct caucuses and 87 satellite caucuses around the world (organized as alternative voting sites for registered Democratic Iowans who were unable to vote locally at their precinct caucus) were held, with doors being closed at 7:00 pm CST on February 3, 2020, in order to elect precinct delegates for the subsequent county conventions and allocate the state's 41 pledged national convention delegates based upon the proportional accumulative result of all the precincts.